 As with any drug or herb, it’s important to watch for any sensitivities particular in your dog’s body.
+While garlic is safe for dogs to eat, every dog’s dietary restrictions are different.
 Some herbalists say that a high daily dose of fresh garlic, given for long periods of time, can deplete the intestinal flora.
 If the condition you are treating is seasonal, or if the treatment is successful, slowly decrease the dose after the dog improves and maintains the improvement.

 -by Nancy Kerns